BT and EE extol the virtue of scale in case for tie-up

-LONDON A combination of BT (BT.L) and EE would provide a major boost to the British digital economy, the telecom giants said on Wednesday, in the opening gambit of what is likely to be a highly contested regulatory battle.
+LONDON, June 17 A combination of BT and EE would provide a major boost to the British digital economy, the telecom giants said on Wednesday, in the opening gambit of what is likely to be a highly contested regulatory battle.

-The 169-year-old BT agreed to buy EE (ORAN.PA) (DTEGn.DE) for 12.5 billion pounds ($19.6 billion) earlier this year to bring the country's biggest fixed-line and mobile operators under one roof.
+The 169-year-old BT agreed to buy EE for 12.5 billion pounds ($19.6 billion) earlier this year to bring the country's biggest fixed-line and mobile operators under one roof.

 BT Chief Executive Gavin Patterson said the deal would create a national champion with the scale and expertise to meet Britain's future communications needs.